-The Archaeological Museum Francesco Savini is located in Teramo City, in the historic center near the Cathedral.
-The Museum was opened in 1997 and displays works of archeology and artifacts of the late Renaissance.
-The Museum was dedicated to Francesco Savini, historian, archaeologist palaeographer and native of Teramo who devoted much to research in Abruzzo and Teramana.
-The museum includes an exhibition on two floors in chronological order for a complete reading of the history of the area.
-On the ground floor are the remains of the Roman period.
-In particular, many exhibits are the testimonies of the necropolis, the theater and the city's amphitheater.
-Among all we highlight the beautiful mosaic of the Lion and the effigy of Septimius Severus.
-The first floor houses the production Roman and medieval pottery and the remains of Romanesque Teramo.
-Among the works of great value is reminiscent of the statues from the nymphaeum of Tortoreto: Calliope, Euterpe and Erato.
-The museum houses the inside also a small auditorium, a venue for concerts, book presentations, theater performances and seminars.
+The Francesco Savini Civic Archaeological Museum is located in the city of Teramo, in the historic center near the Cathedral.
+The Museum was opened in 1997 and exhibits works of archeology and artifacts from the late Renaissance.
+The Museum was dedicated to Francesco Savini, historian, paleographer and archaeologist originally from Teramo who devoted himself a lot to research in the Abruzzese and Teramo area.
+The Museum provides an exhibition itinerary on two floors in a chronological sense for a complete reading of the history of the territory.
+On the ground floor are the finds from the Roman period.
+In particular, many finds are evidence of the necropolis, the theater and the city amphitheater.
+Among all, the beautiful mosaic of the Lion and the effigy of Septimius Severus are worthy of note.
+The first floor houses the Roman and medieval ceramic production and the remains of Teramo Romanesque architecture.
+Among the works of great value are the statues from the Tortoreto nymphaeum: Calliope, Erato and Euterpe.
+The museum also houses a small Auditorium, a venue for concerts, book presentations, theatrical performances and seminars.